 Note: In this context “Navigation” includes the marine operations undertaken by vessels of all types and sizes.
 Examples of such operations include fishing, aggregate dredging, recreational activities, etc. Where military vessel activity takes place on a regular basis in a particular area, such activity should be taken into account.

-B.3.2 Generic Technical and Operational Analysis

-The following sections describe a generic technical and operational nalysis.
-In producing a site-specific analysis, developers should use this as a guideadding site specific items.
+The following sections describe a generic technical and operational analysis.
+In producing a site-specific analysis, developers should use this as a guide and add or remove site specific items, as appropriate and with justifications.

-removing (with justifications) items that are not applicable

 Note: The tables are labelled H1, H2, etc. as the main use of the technical and operational analysis is in the identification of hazards.

-B.3.3 Potential Accidents resulting from Navigation Activities – Example Checklist
+B.3.2 Potential Accidents resulting from Navigation Activities – Examples

 Table 5 - Potential Accidents resulting from Navigation Activities